AIR-DISCOVER/FreeAskWorld/README.md

 - [x] 🎥 **Presentation Video**: Released project presentation video.
 - [ ] 🛠️ **Simulator Code Release**: Publish the core simulation code for developers and external collaborators.
 - [x] 🤖 **Agent Robot Integration**: Integrate agent interfaces (OpenClaw / Codex / Claude / custom) to access and interact with robots inside the FreeAskWorld simulation environment.
-- [ ] 📚 **Usage Tutorial**: Create a comprehensive tutorial for using the FreeAskWorld simulator, including setup, configuration, and example workflows.
+- [x] 📚 **Usage Tutorial**: Create a comprehensive tutorial for using the FreeAskWorld simulator, including setup, configuration, and example workflows.
-- [ ] 🧑‍💻 **API Documentation**: Provide thorough documentation of the simulator’s API for seamless integration and extension.
+- [x] 🧑‍💻 **API Documentation**: Provide thorough documentation of the simulator’s API for seamless integration and extension.
-- [ ] 🎮 **Steam Release**: Prepare and publish the FreeAskWorld simulator on Steam for broader accessibility.
+- [x] 🎮 **Steam / APP Release**: Prepare and publish the FreeAskWorld simulator on Steam for broader accessibility.

 Agent integration note: the current recommended local path is ROS2-first, because the local Unity simulator is configured in ROS2 mode on `127.0.0.1:10000`.
 See [docs/agent_ros2_integration.md](docs/agent_ros2_integration.md).
 The ROS2 path now includes a live-capable `rclpy` transport when external ROS2 runtime dependencies are present, while still preserving scaffold-only fallback behavior.
 For live ROS2 usage, a repo-local `.ros2_venv` or equivalent ROS-compatible Python environment may be needed to avoid ROS Humble `rclpy` ABI mismatch, and the wrapper at `scripts/agent_ros2_cli.sh` now auto-activates `.ros2_venv` when present.
 The additive `closed_loop` websocket Agent bridge remains available, but for this Unity setup it should be treated as experimental and future-facing rather than the primary runtime path.